The evil eye is a great amulet that is bestowed with the power to protect its wearer against the forces of evil.

 It’s best not to wear an evil eye bracelet belonging to someone else

-Other evil eye bracelet superstition and story
+Other evil eye bracelet superstitions and story

 As mentioned above, most cultures believe in the protective powers of the Evil Eye and how it keeps the wearer from harm of any kind.

-In Europe it was originally believed to carry malicious or envious energy and was believed to have been created by witches.
+In Europe, it was originally believed to carry malicious or envious energy and was believed to have been created by witches.